ZoneMinder/zoneminder/README.txt

 but  click  on the Monitor name for now.
-If it is not  a  link then  this  means that that monitor is not running  so  ensure that  you  have  started  ZoneMinder  and  that  your  Monitor function is not set to `None'.
+If it is not  a  link then  this  means that that monitor is not running  so  ensure that  you  have  started  ZoneMinder  and  that  your  Monitor function is not set to 'None'.
 If the link works, clicking  on it  will  pop  another  window up which should  be  scaled  to contain a heading, an image from your monitor, a status and  a list of recent events if any have been generated.